Is OneTab open source?

 If you prefer a visual drag-and-drop interface and do not mind a custom new tab page, Toby is worth trying.
 Toby's Starter plan is free up to 60 saved tabs.
 Productivity is $6/month per member, or $4.50/month billed yearly, and Team is $10/month per member, or $8/month billed yearly.
 For the full breakdown, read Toby vs OneTab.

-5. Tab Manager Plus, for real-time tab control
+5. Tab Manager Plus, for open-source real-time tab control

 Tab Manager Plus goes in a different direction.
 Instead of saving tabs for later, it gives you a real-time popup view of every open tab across all windows.
 You can search, filter, rearrange, and close tabs from one panel.

 It is useful for people who keep dozens of tabs open and need faster navigation right now.
-It does not save or restore sessions, though.
-Once you close a tab, it is gone.
-Think of Tab Manager Plus as a better tab bar, not a tab backup tool.
+It is not a direct OneTab-style backup replacement, though.
+Think of Tab Manager Plus as a better tab overview and saved-window tool, not a full session history system.

 How to choose the right OneTab alternative